How to Secure Sponsorship

 Accept a ‘no’ gracefully.
 The business owner is only saying no to your offer, not to you.
 There can be any number of reasons why they may not be able, or willing, to support you right now.
 Thank them for their time and move on.

-Wherever possible, take their contact details, even if they say no. Keeping them on a database where they will receive newsletters on upcoming community events, and successes will keep you top of mind for next time.
+Wherever possible, take their contact details, even if they say no. Keeping them on a database where they will receive newsletters on upcoming community events, and successes will keep you at the top of their mind for next time.

 Always follow up afterwards.
 If you promise to call them or email them at a certain date or time, do so.
 Delivering on what you promise builds trust.
 It’s also important to recognise that they are busy people, so when you’re done, thank them for their time.
 A little courtesy goes a long way and is remembered.